Managing ZooKeeper hosts

 , select the folder the cluster is in. -

-Go to Managed Service for ClickHouse.
+Navigate to the Managed Service for ClickHouse service.

 -